Nootropic profile

 The most potent catechin in green tea with powerful neuroprotective, anti-inflammatory, and antioxidant properties - supports working memory, attention, and protection against age-related cognitive decline.

-The key benefits of EGCG (Epigallocatechin Gallate) include: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood.
+The main benefits people report from EGCG (Epigallocatechin Gallate) are: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.